nehaljwani/team.exiv2.org/book/IMaEA.md

 ## Changing the API

 This should be done with great caution.
 If an application requires an entry point that is not defined, it will usually refuse to launch the application.
 You should therefore never remove an entry point from a library.
-Changing the signature of an API is effectively to remove and entry point and introduced a new entry point.
+Changing the signature of an API is effectively to remove an entry point and introduced a new entry point.

-If an library offers an entry point which is not used by an application, the library will be loaded and the application will launch.
+If a library offers an entry point which is not used by an application, the library will be loaded and the application will launch.

 So, the rules are: